 For the most part, the issue is related to faulty downspouts.
 These gutters can drain on your walkways and create issues.
 If you don’t handle these problems before winter, that extra water will drip on the sidewalk and cause an icy surface.
 In turn, that is a serious slip and fall hazard for your customers, tenants, or employees.

 These landscaping drainage issues can show up throughout your property.
-When you see puddles in the lawn or parking lot, you need a professional team to help find the best solutions to fix these problems.
+When you see puddles in the lawn or parking lot, you need a professional commercial building landscaping team to help find the best solutions to fix these problems.

 When you install an irrigation system, you rely on it to work at the proper time.
 However, some of these systems are not programmed correctly, and they could turn on during inappropriate moments.
 For example, an irrigation system might be spraying at full blast during the middle of a rainstorm.
 If you have metered water usage, then you are wasting water and money.